-Always remember that you are an individual and that people vary considerably in how quickly they progress after a cardiac event.
+Always remember that you are an individual and that people vary considerably in how quickly they progress after a heart attack.

-This is due to a variety of factors such as age, health and fitness prior to the cardiac event.
+This is due to a variety of factors such as age, health and fitness prior to the heart attack.
 If you are worried or unsure about your progress, please ask.

-Having a cardiac event is a very frightening experience but the chances of making a good recovery to normal life are excellent.
-It may not feel like it now but many people find that they re-assess their lives and lead a more enjoyable lifestyle after their cardiac event than previously.
+Having a heart attack is a very frightening experience but the chances of making a good recovery to normal life are excellent.
+It may not feel like it now but many people find that they re-assess their lives and lead a more enjoyable lifestyle after their heart attack than previously.